• Skip to primary navigation

 • 6 Garlic cloves chopped or mashed

-• 2 tbsp Peppercorns crushed
+• 2 tablespoon Peppercorns crushed

 • 1 inch Cinnamon stick